Implications of conformal invariance in momentum space: Solutions to conformal Ward identities

 As we will see the omitted terms make no contribution in our subsequent analysis.
 In order to further constrain the primary constants $\alpha_1, \alpha_2, \alpha_3$ we must consider the secondary CWIs.
 We will return to this task in section \ref{ch:exseccwi}.

 At this point we can compare the result given by \eqref{e:ATTO0} - \eqref{e:ATTO} with the direct calculations of the 3-point function for the free scalar field carried out in section \ref{ch:example_calc}.
 We see that the form of the integrals $J_{4 \{000\}}$, $J_{3 \{001\}}$ and $J_{2 \{002\}}$ match the form factors $A_1$, $A_2$ and $A_3$ in the equations (\ref{e:exA1}) - (\ref{e:exA3}).
-Therefore one finds the primary constants for this particular model to be
+Therefore, working in the regularisation scheme \eqref{e:genscheme} with $u = 1$ and $v = 0$, the primary constants for this particular model are

-Note that the relations \eqref{e:cTTO} provide a cross-check on our solution.
+The scheme-dependence of the primary constants here simply reflects the fact that while the divergent triple-$K$ integrals are scheme-dependent, the physical form factors themselves are finite and hence unique.
+Note also that the relations \eqref{e:cTTO} provide a cross-check on our solution.
 Later, we will see that the secondary Ward identities impose two additional constraints on the primary constants that are not yet visible.